open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 ## How to Create Contributing Guides

-A `CONTRIBUTING.md` file is a guide on how contributors can help with your project.
+A CONTRIBUTING file is a guide on how contributors can help with your project.
 This file is usually located in the root directory of a project so everyone can easily access it.

 Your guide should include the following sections: